patroni/patroni/docs/ha_multi_dc.rst

 In both cases, it is important to be clear about the following concepts:

 - Postgres can run as primary or standby leader only when it owns the leading key and can update the leading key.
-- You should run the odd number of etcd, zookeeper or consul nodes: 3 or 5!
+- You should run the odd number of etcd, ZooKeeper or Consul nodes: 3 or 5!

 Synchronous Replication
 ----------------------------